pschlo/zfs-auto-purge/README.md

 ## Installation
 This package is not currently uploaded to PyPI.
 Install as follows:

-1. Find your release of choice [here](https://github.com/pschlo/zfsnap-purge/releases)
+1. Find your release of choice [here](https://github.com/pschlo/zfsnap-prune/releases)
-2. Copy the link to `zfsnap_purge-x.x.x.tar.gz`
+2. Copy the link to `zfsnap_prune-x.x.x.tar.gz`
 3. Run `python -m pip install {link}`

 You may also prepend a [direct reference](https://peps.python.org/pep-0440/#direct-references), which might be desirable for a `requirements.txt`.